 2. Just Prior to eating (meaning, it’s just about on the table and you’re about to chow down any minute) take your pulse again for another 60 seconds, jot down the number.

 3. Take a Single bite of food you suspect to be a trigger food.
 It’s much easier to narrow down the cause of the sensitivity if you use simple foods first.
 For example, eating a piece of broccoli vs a bowl of broccoli soup with 6 other ingredients.

 4. With the food item STILL in your mouth, take your pulse for another 60 seconds (but don’t swallow the item just yet!) and then jot the number down.

 If your blood type is O and your pulse increased by more than 5 beats, Or if your blood type is not O but increased by more than 6 beats, you most likely have a sensitivity to that food (and at this point, you might want to spit it out).

-If you’re pulse did not increase or increased by just a beat or two than it’s not a trigger food for you at all.
+If your pulse did not increase or increased by just a beat or two then it’s not a trigger food for you at all.

 It’s best to wait at least an hour in between tests to accurately determine the triggers and narrow them down.
 Keep a food diary or log of your results so you can track any reactions or sensitivities you encounter with each trigger food.

 This can also be used to test sensitivities to environmental allergens such as laundry detergents, shampoos, deodorants, conditioners, lotions, scents/fragrances/perfumes”, etc.